fleetdm/fleet/docs/Contributing/API-for-contributors.md

 #### Get device's activities

-_Available in Fleet Premium_

-Returns a list of the activities that have been performed in Fleet related to the current device.
+Returns a list of the activities performed in Fleet affecting the current device.

 `GET /api/v1/fleet/device/{token}/activities`